Azdaroth/Azdaroth.github.io/source/_posts/2014-01-04-test-driven-rails-part-1.markdown

 end

 ```
-<p>In this usecase, a <code>user</code> has predetermined response when the :admin? message is sent – this is stub.
-Depending on the response, the  :deliver message is sent to the<code>notifier</code> or not –which is a mock.
+<p>In this usecase, a <code>user</code> has predetermined response when the <code>:admin?</code> message is sent – this is stub.
+Depending on the response, the  <code>:deliver</code> message is sent to the<code>notifier</code> or not – which is a mock.
 By using mocks, you discover how the objects interact with its’ collaborators and ensure that proper expectations are met.</p>

 <p>There are many arguments for using mocks and stubs, but also there are some valid issues against them.
 The most significant is that it can make your tests brittle, especially when you stub non-existent method (or mock).
 Because of that, many developers prefer to stay with integration tests using real objects.
 Fortunately, there are some solutions to prevent this problem.
-Since RSpec 3.0 (at time of writing this post the current version is beta1) the functionality of rspec-fire is merged into the core of the framework, which provides safe stubs that will inform you about stubbing non-exiting method.
-You can also check bogus <a href="https://www.relishapp.com/bogus/bogus/v/0-1-4/docs/getting-started" target="_blank">bogus</a> gem that provides similar functionality.</p>
+Since RSpec 3.0 (at time of writing this post the current version is beta1) the functionality of rspec-fire is merged into the core of the framework, which provides safe stubs that will inform you about stubbing non-existent method.
+You can also check <a href="https://www.relishapp.com/bogus/bogus/v/0-1-4/docs/getting-started" target="_blank">bogus</a> gem that provides similar functionality.</p>

 <p>What are the benefits of using mock objects?
 You can test in isolation, which will make your test-suite running much faster – you don’t have to talk to the database, send notifications, connect to an external API etc. – slow test suite can be really discouraging.
 And the other important aspect of using mock objects is the design: if you use real objects, you won’t get much feedback about your code design.
 Mock objects force you to write a clean and OOP code – if you don’t, tests will simply get really ugly, which is the symptom of bad design choices.</p>

 <p>While mocking there is an important rule to follow: only mock collaborators (peers), not the internals (like private methods – it’s an implementation detail) of the object  – if you think about doing so, then you should redesign your class.
 One more rule, which I don’t dogmatically follow, but is also important: only mock types you own.
 When you don’t own the API, you can’t be absolutely certain that the code will work in the future.
 It looks reasonable, but why would I treat more it like a suggestion?
 Consider ActiveRecord API – why wouldn’t you mock it?
 It is pretty stable and I can trust it won’t change, at least in the nearest future.
 If possible, you should implement own domain methods and treat ActiveRecord as an implementation detail – instead of calling <code>user.update(active: true)</code> in service object, you should use <code>activate</code> method: <code>user.activate</code> and define this method in the model layer, however, <code>update</code> might be sometimes the thing you need and then you can mock it.</p>

 <h2>TDD rules and cycle</h2>